 The game of pool can also be played as spots and stripes.
-The number ball are divided 50/50 into those with spots and those with stripe emblems.
+The numbered balls are divided 50/50 into those with spots and those with stripe emblems.
 The winner is the first to pot all of either the spots or the stripes followed by the black ball.

 British pool has smaller pocket, balls are not numbered but instead coloured red or yellow with an independent black ball.
 The winner is the first to pot all of one colour followed by the black.
 International pool competitions are based on the American 8-ball format.

-9-ball pool is a variation where players take it in turn to attempt to hit the lowest numbered ball remaining on the table.
+9-ball pool is a variation where players take it in turns to attempt to hit the lowest numbered ball remaining on the table.
 Failure to do this results in a foul.
-The winner is the first person t legally pot the nine ball.
+The winner is the first person to legally pot the nine ball.